rks101/eglinux/README.md

 Cron jobs come to the rescue when scheduling jobs, taking backups, or running scripts at a defined frequency.

-Relevant file: /etc/crontab is a system-wide configuration file used to schedule minute-ly, hourly, daily, monthly, and weekly jobs to be run by a user and scripts to execute.
+Relevant file: /etc/crontab is a system-wide configuration file used to schedule every minute, hourly, daily, monthly, and weekly jobs to be run by a user and scripts to execute.

 To make an entry, you should be familiar with the columns in the crontab file.
 The first five columns define job frequency, followed by the user name and the command to be executed.